UnrealBlueprint/02_CrystalCavern/README.md

 **After watching (learning outcomes)…**

 Learn how to give the illusion that the player collects an actor by deleting it at runtime.

+### 17 Timelines ###

+**In this video (objectives)…**

+1. Learn how to use blueprint timelines
+1. Learn how to move an actor between two points over time
+1. Learn how to use the linear interpolate node

+**After watching (learning outcomes)…**

+Learn how to move an actor smoothly between two points by using a lerp node and a blueprint timeline